pippinbarr/cart253-2019/modules/graphics-drawing-shapes/graphics-drawing-shapes.md

 - Why does `rect(0,0,50,50)` look the same with both `rectMode(CORNERS)` and `rectMode(CORNER)`?

-- How can we draw a rectangle in the center of the canvas?
+- How can we most easily draw a rectangle in the center of the canvas?

 - How can we draw an ellipse centered on the bottom-right corner of the canvas?

 ???

-- `rect(0,0,50,50)` looks the same in both modes because because with `CORNERS` activated it draws the top-left at (0,0) and the bottom-right at (50,50), yielding a rectangle with it's top-left at (0,0) that is 50x50 - exactly what the `CORNER` mode specifies
+- `rect(0,0,50,50)` looks the same in both modes because because with `CORNERS` activated it draws the top-left at (0,0) and the bottom-right at (50,50), yielding a rectangle with its top-left at (0,0) that is 50x50 - exactly what the `CORNER` mode specifies
 - To draw a rectangle in the center we need to know where it is - either by using `createCanvas()` or remembering the default size is 100x100
-- It it's 500x500 then we could use:
+- If the canvas is 500x500 then we could use:

 ```javascript
 rectMode(CENTER);
 rect(250,250,100,100);
 ```

-- To center an ellipse at the bottom-right of the same canvas
+- To center an ellipse at the bottom-right of the same 500x500 canvas

 ```javascript
 ellipse(500,500);